top of page

 06/09/19

-This was an all encompassing challenging, educational, and fun trip.
-There’s so many misconceptions about this country but most of it is wrong.
+This was an all encompassing, challenging, educational, and fun trip.
+There are so many misconceptions about this country, but most of it is wrong.
 I’m grateful for this trip in dispelling my ignorance about the culture and way of life.
 This is one of the safest countries in the world with the most hospitable people you’d ever meet.
-I look forward to returning one day, preferably not during the summer time haha.
+I look forward to returning one day, preferably not during the summer time, haha.
 Viva Cuba Libre!

 Comments